|

 How To Add Turmeric Tea To Your Diet?

 There are a few ways you make turmeric tea to add it to your diet.
 The simplest is to buy a turmeric tea blend from Vahdam tea.
 They sell tea bags with dried turmeric root.
 My personal favourites are the Turmeric Moringa and Ginger Turmeric tea blends.
-(You can also find Vahdam Teas on Amazon)
+(P.S. you can also find Vahdam Teas on Amazon)

 You can also simply mix turmeric powder with boiling water (don’t forget to add some pepper to maximize those benefits!).
 Or you can buy fresh or even freeze dried turmeric to add to your tea.

-How To Make Turmeric Tea At Home?
+Read more: How To Make Turmeric Tea At Home?
 7 Simple Turmeric Tea Recipes

 Where To Find Turmeric For Tea